sericson0/TigerTango/README.md

 > [!NOTE] The Development verion has also implemented an 'ADD TRACKS' button.
 If you select a set of tracks and click this button, it will add them to the bottom of the automix list.

-TigerTango has also implemented an **ADD TRACKS** button.
+TigerTango has also implemented an **ADD** button.
 If you select songs and then click the ADD TRACKS button, it will add these songs to the bottom of the automix playlist.
-A "TRACKS ADDED" text will briefly be displayed when the tracks are added.
+An "ADDED" text will briefly be displayed when the tracks are added.

+8. **Cues**
+Tiger Tango has implemented a Cue button and two hot cues.
+These can be used to start cortinas part of the way through the song, and can be used to loop sections of a song.
+* Select a point in a track and left click a hotkey button to set its hotkey at that location.
+* Click on the hotkey again to start the song from that point
+* Right click to remove a hotkey
+* Right click the cue button to toggle between cue points.
+You can customize what the left click button does.

 ### Master